 Lufthansa orders 59 Boeing, Airbus aircraft

-People familiar with the matter told Reuters on Tuesday Lufthansa was expected to order up to 34 Boeing 777-9X, marking the first order for a planned revamp of its successful mini-jumbo, but that this could include 14 options, which needed to be reconfirmed at a later date.
+People familiar with the matter told Reuters on Tuesday Lufthansa would order up to 34 Boeing 777-9X, marking the first order for a planned revamp of its successful mini-jumbo, but that 14 of these could be options needing to be reconfirmed.

 The investment amount for the Lufthansa group's latest order is the largest single private-sector investment in the history of Germany industry, according to Lufthansa, adding it would safeguard about 13,000 jobs at Lufthansa alone.

 Outgoing Chief Executive Christoph Franz was due to hold a news conference at 11 a.m. local time (0900 GMT) on Thursday in his first public appearance since he announced he was quitting to be chairman of Swiss drugmaker Roche Holding AG (ROG.VX).